AI & Technology

 Platform Support

 Both work on Android.
-CleverType also works on iOS — an important point since Gboard's iPhone experience has historically been limited.
-The best iPhone keyboard question often lands on CleverType because it offers the same full feature set on both platforms.
+CleverType also works on iOS — which matters more than it sounds, since Gboard's iPhone experience has always been a bit limited.
+Consequently, If you're on iPhone and want the full feature set, Gboard isn't really the answer.
+The best iPhone keyboard comparison almost always lands on CleverType for this reason.

 Customisation

-Both offer themes and layout options.
-CleverType's customisation goes deeper, including font size, key height, and haptic feedback tuning.
+Hence, Both have themes and layout options.
+CleverType goes deeper though — font size, key height, haptic feedback tuning.
+More to tweak if you care about that stuff.

 How to Switch From Gboard to CleverType (Step by Step)

-Switching keyboards is genuinely one of the easiest changes you can make on your phone.
-Most people assume it's complicated — it takes about 90 seconds.
+Therefore, Switching keyboards is one of the easiest changes you can make on your phone.
+Additionally, Most people assume it's some complicated settings dive — it takes about 90 seconds.

 On Android: